Auto Insurance Claim Lawyer

 - Gather photographs of all vehicles damaged at the scene of the accident

-- Take photographs of any injury, disfigurement, or scar that is a result of your accident
+- Take pictures of any injury, disfigurement, or scar that is a result of your accident

 - Speak with the insurers to determine insurance policy limits